 In this proxy statement, we disclose Adjusted EBITDA, which financial measure that is not calculated in accordance with GAAP.
 We believe Adjusted EBITDA offers a useful view of overall operations used to assess the performance of core business operations and for planning purposes.
-We define Adjusted EBITDA as GAAP net income (loss) before (1) interest income (expense), net, (2) provision for income taxes, (3) depreciation and amortization, (4) other income (expense), net, and (5) stock-based compensation expense.
+We define Adjusted EBITDA as GAAP net income (loss) before (1) interest income (expense), net, (2) (provision for) benefit from income taxes, (3) depreciation and amortization, (4) other income (expense), net, (5) stock-based compensation expense, and (6) acquisition-related costs.
+Acquisition-related costs include transaction and related costs, subsequent fair value movements in contingent consideration, and compensation arrangements.
 The most directly comparable GAAP financial measure to Adjusted EBITDA is GAAP net income (loss).
 Adjusted EBITDA is not intended to purport to be an alternate to GAAP net income (loss) as a measure of operating performance.